matinnuhamunada/hpc101/docs/source/tutorial/session1/arch.rst

 Architecture of an HPC Machine
 -----------------------------

+.. admonition:: Overview
+   :class: Overview

+    * **Time:** 20 min

+      #.
+Learn about the architecture of a High-Performance Computing (HPC) machine.
+      #.
+Learn how to find the architecture of a node using `lstopo` command.

 A laptop or desktop computer can be thought of as a single computing unit

 .. image:: ./figs/architecture_pc.png